Human Resource Development

 Global Business Talent Seminars

-In light of our business environment, specifically the fact that 60% of the Group is engaged in global business, we implement our global business talent seminars to instill a certain level of mental preparedness to work from a global perspective and gain skills related to overseas business.
+In light of our business environment, specifically the fact that 60% of the Group is engaged in global business, we conduct seminars to instill a certain level of mental preparedness to work from a global perspective and gain skills related to overseas business.
 The young and mid-level employees from global business departments who comprise the participants of these seminars learn to acquire the mindset of a global perspective as well as decision-making criteria.
 They also obtain effective knowledge of business needed for global operations, including export management and financial knowledge, forming a diverse team to move our business forward.
 It is our hope that this program will be one key to achieving an open-minded, free-thinking, and creative team that goes beyond the boundaries of internal and external organizations and of product/service categories, leveraging our rich diversity—which is one of the main tenets of our Group Vision 2030 for the development of our business.
-Thirteen out of a total of eighteen in fiscal 2023 participants are engaged in overseas business as of March 2024.
+Nineteen out of a total of 24 participants from fiscal 2024 were engaged in overseas business as of March 2025.

 Our Structure for Nurturing Global Human Resources